NAMTeam/namteam.github.io/README.md

 * `outdated` - Documentation is outdated.
 Optionally you can add `version="VERSION"` to the shortcode to state what version of the NAM the documentation refers to.
 * `oldcontent` - Warns that the documentation refers to older content but is still useful for reference with the current NAM version.
 * `compatibility` - EA App/Origin compatibility warning.
 Refers to the current issue with the NAM not being able to run on EA App/Origin copies of SimCity 4.
+* `legacy` - States that the particular NAM component has not been worked on in some time but development will likely resume in the future.
+* `obsolete` - States that no further development will occur on this component, but it is retained for compatibility reasons.
+* `untranslated` - Documentation has not been translated into your native language yet.
+This will gradually disappear as more efforts are put into translation for various locales.

 #### Simple image